 1930s Oak Dining Table

-A 1930s Oak Dining Table in the manner of Philip Tilden for Heal & son, the rectangular top in English quarter sawn oak on double Tuscan-style column end standards, joined by a flat stretcher, on bracket feet.
+A 1930s Oak Dining Table in the manner of Philip Tilden for Heal & son, the rectangular top in English quarter sawn oak on double Tuscan-style column end standards, joined by a flat stretcher, raised slightly on bracket feet.

 In 1922 architect and avid traditionalist Philip Tilden was asked by Heal & Sons to develop a table for Winston Churchill at Chartwell.
 He improved on an existing Heal’s design to meet Churchill’s (unconventional) desire for a narrower width – believing that a narrow table would encourage more conversation… and what conversations they must have been!